Personal Reaction from George Bamu

 The premier of the Iron Ladies of Liberia at the 30th Denver Film Festival was nothing short of spectacular.

-Watching the depictions of the reconstruction of Liberia’s institutions of government after years of civil war, human and physical destruction, was a relief.
+Watching the depictions of the reconstruction of Liberia’s institutions of government after years of civil war, and human and physical destruction was a relief.
 The film was mixed with a little fun about how much the citizens have to work themselves up to bring about change, the governments’ attendance to citizen expectations about change, and also the portrayal of the Iron Ladies, represented in the head of state, President Ellen Sirleaf Johnson and her cabinet, as tough-minded and ready to make change happen.

 Even though there are still threats to the stability of the nation from disgruntled and disenchanted citizens, at least, things appear to be moving in the right direction.
 That is what we are told in the film.